Spiral Antidepressant Withdrawal Field Guide

 Reflection Prompt – Naming Your Supports

-Together, list at least 3 specific sources of support or strength that you will draw on during the taper.
+Together, identify at least three specific sources of support or strength you will lean on during the taper.

 For example:

-Calming Practice: The patient will use a guided breathing exercise from the Flourish OS site each morning to manage anxiety.
+1. Calming Practice: You will use a guided breathing exercise each morning to manage anxiety.

-Community: The patient's partner will accompany them on a weekly nature walk (our 'Tuesday park walk') to talk and spend time outdoors.
+1. Community: Your partner will accompany you on a weekly nature walk (our 'Tuesday park walk') to talk and spend time outdoors.

-AI Journaling: The patient will use an AI journal in the evenings to reflect on the day.
-Resources available at Flourish OS can help guide this practice.
+1. AI Journaling: You will use an AI journal in the evenings to reflect on the day.

-Emergency Plan: If mood crashes, the patient will reach out to their therapist or call the crisis line.
-Keep important contacts and resources from Flourish OS readily accessible.
+1. Emergency Plan: If your mood crashes, you will reach out to your therapist or call the crisis line.
+Keep important contacts readily accessible.

-Writing these down formalizes your safety net – you both know what resources are in place.
-Additional support tools and guidance can be found at Flourish OS.
+Documenting these details formalizes your safety net, ensuring you both know exactly what resources are in place.

 General Principles of Tapering